fonimus/ssh-shell-spring-boot/README.md

 If a banner is found in spring context and `display-banner` is set to true, it will be used as welcome prompt message.

+## Listeners

+An interface is provided in order to receive events on ssh sessions : ``com.github.fonimus.ssh.shell.listeners .SshShellListener``.

+Implement it and define a spring bean in order to receive events.

 ## Tests

 It can be annoying to load ssh server during spring boot tests.